Vasudev-Sharma-13/COMP6321-GroupE/README.md

 4. Save the changes and run the notebooks.

-1. Download the dataset from [here](https://drive.google.com/file/d/1XIygsaV67Lhu5jXemZUyXucTHa455O01/view?usp=share_link)
+1. Download the project dataset from [here](https://onedrive.live.com/?authkey=%21ADmb8ZdEzwFMZoo&id=FB338EA7CF297329%21405133&cid=FB338EA7CF297329&parId=root&parQt=sharedby&parCid=UnAuth&o=OneUp).The Original dataset from [here](https://zenodo.org/records/1214456) and the test dataset from [here]

 2. There are four files for ResNet18 for solving Task 1 as follows